datatrans/secure-fields-sample/react-example/README.md

 Install all dependencies

 ### `npm start`
-A working bundle will be created and the generated site directly opens in your browser
+A working bundle will be created
+Open the new lib/app.html in your browser